FusionAuth/fusionauth-site/DocsDevREADME.md

 There's [a GitHub Action](./.github/workflows/vale.yml) that runs Vale on added/modified files when opening a pull request.
 It'll only cover files located at `astro/src/content` and `astro/src/components`.
 It will block merging the PR.

+There are other GH actions there as well.

+When you are adding a new GH action, pin the SHA. https://michaelheap.com/pin-your-github-actions/ has more.

 ### Running locally

 If you have Docker installed, you can lint files by running the command below.